 - Carries low risk of fracture

-- Sclerosis mainly of the base of skull
+- Sclerosis mainly of the base of the skull

 - Spine shows the rugger-jersey appearance

 - Shows endobones in the pelvis [bone within bone appearance]

 - Transverse metaphysic banding may or may not be present

 - Serum acid phosphatase is high

 In adult osteopetrosis, approximately one-half of patients are asymptomatic, and the diagnosis is made incidentally.

 - Osteomyelitis of the mandible

 - Impairment due to retinal degeneration